aretexit/PDF-Toolkit-Design/DAILY UPDATES.md

   - Finished Aretex PDF-Toolkit for the demo.

 ○ `04/16/2024`
   - Created Introduction, problems, solutions, flowchart for the demo.
   - Briefing/preparation for the demo.
   - fixed minimal bugs.
   - prepairing for the demo.
   - waiting for updates.
   - Presented Aretex PDF-Toolkit.

+○ `04/17/2024`
+  - Added error tracking when conversion failed (pdf2excel, pdf2word).
+  - Testing convertapi's html to pdf.
+  - Visited by OJT Adviser.
+  - Added UI for HTML to PDF.
+  - Added in and out animations.
+  - Developed code for HTML to PDF.